2024 Dates Coming Soon

 Price Includes

-Price includes: Airport transfers on arrival and departure days; Airfare during the tour from Auckland to Wellington and Christchurch to Queenstown; Ferry to/from Waiheke Island and from Wellington to Picton; 11 nights lodging in deluxe accommodation in double occupancy, with private bath; including hotel service charges, and government taxes; All breakfasts, 6 lunches, and 5 dinners; limited wine with a few meals; All activities & tours mentioned in the itinerary; Group group transportation; Gratuities for porterage and included meals.
+Price includes: Airport transfers on arrival and departure days; Airfare during the tour; Ferry to/from Waiheke Island; 10 nights lodging in deluxe accommodation in double occupancy, with private bath; including hotel service charges, and government taxes; All breakfasts, 5 lunches, and 5 dinners; limited wine with several meals; All activities & tours mentioned as included in the itinerary; Group transportation; Gratuities for porterage and included meals.
 Services of knowledgeable, local guides and the services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from starting and ending points; Meals beyond those mentioned above, baggage fee for domestic flights beyond one checked and one carry on within usual limits (22 kg and 6 kg respectively); Gratuities for local guides and our HET host; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.
-Expenses relating to mandated covid requirements for travel to/from/within New Zealand.
-At this time(Aug 2022), proof of double vaccination is generally required to get into indoor spaces and on all public transportation.
-However, requirements change rapidly, so be sure to check online for current requirements.
+Not included: Airfare to and from starting and ending points; NZ Visa and electronic travel authorization; Meals beyond those mentioned above, optional activities on your own, baggage fee for domestic flights beyond one checked and one carry on within usual limits (22 kg and 6 kg respectively); Gratuities for local guides and our HET host; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.
+Expenses relating to mandated covid requirements for travel to/from/within New Zealand, Any expenses incurred for required change of plans due to COVID-19 or other illness or injury.

 We strongly recommend the purchase of Trip Cancellation and Interruption insurance to protect your vacation investment in case of unforeseen circumstances such as flight delay, illness, or injury.
 Click Here to learn more about our Insurance partner.